Coronavirus 101: How dangerous is it, what are the symptoms and other questions

 Transmission is most likely through close contact with an infected person via particles in the air from coughing or sneezing, or by someone touching an infected person or object with the virus on it and then touching their mouth, nose or eyes.

 Transmission through small respiratory droplets, called aerosols, can also occur in settings that are crowded or have poor ventilation including indoor places like restaurants, wedding halls, offices, gyms, places of worship etc.

 Doctors in China have also said that pregnant women infected with the new coronavirus may be able to pass it to their unborn children.

 Are antibiotics effective?

 No, antibiotics do not work against viruses, only bacteria.

 The new coronavirus is a virus and, therefore, antibiotics should not be used as a means of prevention or treatment.
-However, if you are hospitalised for the 2019-nCoV, you may receive antibiotics because bacterial co-infection is possible.
+However, if you are hospitalised for Covid-19, you may receive antibiotics because bacterial co-infection is possible.

 WHO’s standard recommendations for the general public to reduce exposure to and transmission of a range of illnesses are as follows, which include hand and respiratory hygiene, and safe food practices: